Scheduling QuerySurge with the Windows Scheduler and the QuerySurge Base API

 QuerySurge teams often have the need to drive QuerySurge executions according to a regular ongoing schedule.
-The easiest way to set this up is to use the QuerySurge Execution API with your scheduling tool.
+The easiest way to set this up is to use the QuerySurge Base API with your scheduling tool.
 You can set this up with a commercial scheduler, the Windows Scheduler or a Linux cron job.
 In this article, we show the setup with the Windows Scheduler.

-Pre-requisite: Install the QuerySurge Execution API
+Pre-requisite: Install the QuerySurge Base API

-The QuerySurge Execution API needs to be installed on a box where the scheduler is active.
+The QuerySurge Base API needs to be installed on a box where the scheduler is active.
 This may be a box that the scheduler is on (in this article, it is) or on a box with a scheduler agent.
 Installation is done from your QuerySurge Installer; select the Command Line API option and make sure to deselect the other options.

 Full installation instructions are available in this article.